Photo of my lap top and coffee for your viewing pleasure.

 If you have any further questions please email them to me personally.

-How do you keep track of our workouts, progress, and feedback?
+How do you keep track of workouts, progress, and feedback for online clients?

 I use the program/app called TrueCoach to monitor your progress and deliver your weekly workouts.
-This app is amazing!
-You can quickly log workouts, post comments & videos, and ask questions all from the mobile app.
+This app is amazing and totally FREE for you to operate You can quickly log workouts, post comments & videos, and ask questions all from the mobile app.
 Tracking your performance history shows your progress and keeps us moving forward.

 Other features involve: custom exercise videos, real-time messaging, and custom metrics and goals.